aznxed/TigerZone_Remastered/README.md

  In command line/terminal:
  * Go to the downlaoded project directory
- * Enter: javac Board.java Junit.java JunitRunner.java
+ * To compile enter: javac Board.java Junit.java JunitRunner.java
+ * To run enter: java JunitRunner
- *If all the tests pass you will get true
+ * If all the tests pass you will get true

 ##Difficulties and Challenges